christianpaterson/Command-Line-Practice/README.md

     <li>git push</li>
 </ol>

 <h4>By the way . . .</h4>

-This README.md is edited from VSCode, and never via GitHub.

-Snapshots are always pushed from the command line.
+Snapshots are always edited from VSCode & pushed from the command line.

 The first letter of commit messages should be capitalized.